 Conditional or Grace

 Have you ever felt that most of your relationships were overlaid with conditions?
 If you love me, then will I love you.
-If you give to me, only then will I give to you.
-If you serve me, then I will serve you.
-If you could simply find the right conditions to meet their needs, then your happiness would be secure, or maybe not.
+If you give to me, then I will give to you.
+When you serve me, then I will serve you.
+Will you ever find the right conditions to meet their needs?
+Because, then your happiness would be secure, or maybe not.
 Must I do something for you in order for you to accept me?
 Is the underlying message always the same; accomplishments and/or performance precedes approval?

 The relationship where you continuously feel like you’re being evaluated and falling short of someone’s acceptance is an unhappy relationship.
 The Gospel liberates you from the judgment of God and of mankind.
 You’ll never measure up to the demands that are placed upon you and are therefore in need of a Savior.